git-town/git-town/README.md

 * <a href="#git-sync">git sync</a>: syncs a feature branch with the main branch and the repo
 * <a href="#git-extract">git extract</a>: extracts commits from a feature branch into a new one
 * <a href="#git-ship">git ship</a>: merges the current feature branch into the main branch and delete it everywhere
+* <a href="#git-sync-fork">git sync-fork</a>: configures remote upstream and merges the upstream main branch into the main branch

 ## Git Commands